OMG: Towards Open-vocabulary Motion Generation via Mixture of Controllers: Experiments

 \section{Experiments}

-In this section, we first show our qualitative results in \cref{gallery}.
+We show qualitative results in \cref{gallery}.
 Our method enables fine-grained control of complex and abstract motion trait descriptions.
-Then, we introduce dataset settings, and evaluation metrics (\cref{sec:4.2}).
-We further compare our approach with various state-of-the-art methods on both in-domain and out-domain datasets (\cref{sec:4.3}) and conduct extensive ablation studies on our model architecture (\cref{sec:4.4}).
-We refer the reader to appreciate more qualitative results and details provided in supplements.
+We encourage the reader to appreciate more qualitative results provided in supplements and the video.